 Students must have successfully completed all of the Level 5 skills.
 This level provides further coordination and refinement of strokes.
 Level 6 refines strokes so that participants swim them with ease, efficiency, power, and smoothness over greater distances.

-Summer Learn to Swim Registration Information
+Spring Learn to Swim Registration Information